-Remember: Most experts recommend housing no more than 1 inch of fish for every 10 gallons of pond volume.
-Limiting the population to 1/2" per 10 gallons is even better - and gives you some wiggle room when those fish grow and have babies.
+Remember: Some recommend housing no more than 1 inch of fish for every 10 gallons of pond volume.
+If you are unsure of your pond’s potential, limiting the population to 1/2″ per 10 gallons is even better – and gives you some wiggle room when those fish grow and have babies.

-Calculate your pond's approximate volume with the following formula: Length (ft.) x Width (ft.) x Average Depth (ft.) x 7.42.
+Calculate your pond’s approximate volume with the following formula: Length (ft.) x Width (ft.) x Average Depth (ft.) x 7.48 (or use our online calculator).
 Ponds often have irregular shapes and varying depths, so just take your best guess with the measurements.

 2. Assess Fish Health